jphaugla/Redis-Digital-Banking-redisson/README.md

 ## Using redisson with Redis Enterprise and TLS

 [This blog helps with TLS configuration with Redis Enterprise](https://tgrall.github.io/blog/2020/01/02/how-to-use-ssl-slash-tls-with-redis-enterprise/)
+Additional note, instead of using stunnel for testing redis-cli, see command after environment is established

 * change environment variable to use redisson yaml file with SSL and have extra "s" on redis URI
 ```bash